 Catalog text by Domitille d'Orgeval, art historian and curator, for the solo show A geometric Journey, Galerie La Ligne, Zurich, November 12, 2022-January 14, 2023

 The works presented by Bardula for their second solo exhibition at Galerie La Ligne, A Geometric Journey, spanning from luminous relief to dematerialized sculpture, invite us to a virtual journey into the invisible and distant world of the cosmos.
-The approach of this duo of artists, which is part of the filiation of optico-kinetic art1, reveals an interest for the relationships between art and science, and more particularly, mathematics and geometry, light and astronomical phenomena of the universe, playing with the laws of physics to offer a poetic perception at the borders of knowledge.
+The approach of this duo of artists, which is part of the filiation of optical-kinetic art1, reveals an interest in the relationships between art and science, and more particularly, mathematics and geometry, light and astronomical phenomena of the universe, playing with the laws of physics to offer a poetic perception at the borders of knowledge.

 Creations such as Starry Night or Fibonacci's Bubbles, in this respect, are exemplary : their center, similar to a black hole, draws the eye towards this dark zone of abysmal depth.
 The gaze, totally mesmerized, is caught in a game of back and forth between absorbing space and frontality that can sometimes be disconcerting for the observer : luminous vibrations, moiré effects whose aspect changes according to the movement of the spectator...